Continuum Limits of Lazy Open Quantum Walks: Continuum Limit of the Lazy Quantum Walk with Decoherence

 \section{Continuum Limit of the Lazy Quantum Walk with Decoherence}

 The previous section introduced the discrete Lindblad formulation of the lazy quantum walk with decoherence.
 In this section, that framework is applied to specific choices of decoherence models, and their continuum limits are derived to identify the effective dynamics simulated by each case.
-It is well established that decoherence acting in the position or coin space leads to qualitatively different macroscopic behaviour \citep{Paz_Lopez_deco,Love2005FromDT}.
 The following subsections derive the continuous spacetime limit of lazy quantum walks with both coin and spatial decoherence.
 Although both models share the same underlying unitary dynamics, they differ in the structure of the Lindblad term, leading to a different effective PDE in the limit.